 On top of the wealth of tutorials and documentation, and the fact that it ships with a sizeable standard library, Python also ships with both an IDE (Integrated Development Environment: A graphical environment for editing running and debugging your code); as well as a text-based live interpreter.
 Both help users to get started trying out code immediately, and give users immediate feedback that aids learning.

 Pro Lots of tutorials

 Python's popularity and beginner friendliness has led to a wealth of tutorials and example code on the internet.
 This means that when beginners have questions, they're very likely to be able to find an answer on their own just by searching.
-This is a huge advantage even over languages specifically designed for beginners, which often lack in tutorials, examples, and other resources due to their lack of professional use.
+This is an advantage over some languages that are not as popular or covered as in-depth by its users.

 Pro Good documentation